SovnSkyrim/Aldrnari/Modified Gameplay.md

 - The College of Winterhold is now a hub of magic thanks to [Ultimate College of Winterhold](https://www.nexusmods.com/skyrimspecialedition/mods/44797).
 - [Sepolcri](https://www.nexusmods.com/skyrimspecialedition/mods/34105) makes sure the cemeteries in Solitude, Riften, and Falkreath aren't lame.
 - [Viking Towns of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/17132) and [Lyngwi](https://www.nexusmods.com/skyrimspecialedition/mods/13526) are two mods adding Nordic-looking cities on top of everything that is above!

+### Visuals - Armors and Weapons

+I love high quality armors and weapons.
+We are talking assets from Team TAL, Christine, FunkyGandalfCat, JS, DX, and other renowned artist.
+This is why I am going on a journey to hand-place as many items as possible throughout the world in a lore friendly way.

+As an example, I have distributed into Leveled Lists, thanks to [Open World Loot](https://www.nexusmods.com/skyrimspecialedition/mods/49681), weapons from [Skyrim Weapons Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/32500) or [Team TAL's Mordhau Weapons Pack](https://www.patreon.com/posts/mordhau-weapon-1-28144583) or armors from [Team TAL's Mordhau Armors Pack](https://www.patreon.com/posts/alpha-mordhau-by-27867837).
+While some NPCs have unique armors, in a Dark Souls way.

+Hand-placed items are not restricted to armors and weapons, you will find spell tomes and other cosmetic items at the end of dungeons.
+Lastly some armors' recipes have been gated behind quests!
+For example, if you want Serana's Vampire armor, you must complete some Dawnguard Quests before being able to create it for yourself.

+You can also notice that not lorefriendly armors have been added to the list, like [Spindrift Knight](https://www.nexusmods.com/skyrimspecialedition/mods/53728) or [Grandmaster Wolven](https://www.nexusmods.com/skyrimspecialedition/mods/51572), those are still in the game!
+You will have access to them by taking 2 perks in the smithing tree:
+- Hallowed Seamstress and Stoneweaver
+  - For jewelry and dresses (Lore-Friendly)
+- Senua's Wisdom
+  - For items that are not Lore Friendly and/or Skimpy

+This is made so you are not cluttered with 2000 free gear at level 1.

 ## Gameplay - Quests
 ### Gameplay - Main Questline, Daedric Quests, Miscellaneous Quests and DLCs